-49 As a basic guideline, any specifically non-evangelistic, non-disciple-making activity that can be better conducted by a local government ought to be done through the local government, or by a non-governmental office (NGO) tasked with executing the program.
+49 As a basic guideline, any specifically non-evangelistic, non-disciple-making activity that can be better conducted by a local government ought to be done through the local government, or by a nongovernmental office (NGO) tasked with executing the program.
 From a more spiritual perspective, the dispensational missionary must be sure that the activities of establishing Third World hospitals, irrigation projects, and cleaning polluted environments, for example, serve legitimate kingdom purposes in this dispensation.

-of leading people to Jesus, the Bread of Life, who met the needs of the hungry and the sick (Matt 14:15-21; 15:30-38) not only for the temporary good of the people but to proclaim the gospel (John 6:26-27, 35-38).
+50 Meeting temporal, physical needs should be primarily an act of spiritual compassion with the goal of leading people to Jesus, the Bread of Life, who met the needs of the hungry and the sick (Matt 14:15-21; 15:30-38) not only for the temporary good of the people but to proclaim the gospel (John 6:26-27, 35-38).
 James and Biedebach conclude for their African context: "Long after the AIDS orphans have grown up, the wells have been blocked with sand, and the medical clinics have closed due to a lack of Western funding, the people of Africa will need churches to preach the gospel of Jesus Christ.
 But if the Western church continues to send missionaries focused on social action, who will plant and pastor those churches?
 The church in Africa and around the world can flourish, but it takes the right kind of national leaders, and from the West, it takes the right kind of missionaries doing what only Christians can do."
 In Ibid., 50.